sitkatech/zybach-community/README.md

    - You may need to set up a launch configuration to point to `https://qanat.localhost.sitkatech.com`.

 4. **Generate models:**
    Run `npm run gen-model` to generate models.
-If there’s an issue, use the following commands to resolve it:
+If thereâ€™s an issue, use the following commands to resolve it:
    - `npm install @openapitools/openapi-generator-cli -g`
    - `openapi-generator-cli version-manager set 5.3.0`